Advisement Resources for Faculty

 - Using the placement results, review students' academic strengths and weaknesses.
 If students are in programs such as liberal arts, with a wide array of course options to choose from, evaluate as best you can, the student's ability to succeed in the course prior to recommending it.

-- Fully inform students about degree requirements and SUNY General Education transfer guidelines.
+- Fully inform students about degree requirements and SUNY Seamless Transfer.

 - Students placed in remedial courses should not be given heavy academic programs.
 If a student placed into 2/3 remedials they must enroll in and complete NCC 101.